-How to avoid toxic toiletries, reduce toxins in the body and reduce xeno-estrogens - which will help to improve your symptoms of Endometriosis
+Why you need to avoid toxic toiletries, reduce toxins in your body and reduce your exposure to xeno-estrogens - which will help to improve your symptoms of endometriosis

-We are talking about the various toiletries and cosmetics you use every single day - these can have serious detrimental effects on the health of the average human being, but for women with Endometriosis, some of these chemicals can mimic the effects of oestrogen and wreak havoc with your health.
+We are talking about the various toiletries and cosmetics you use every single day - these can have serious detrimental effects on the health of the average human being, but for women with endometriosis, some of these chemicals can mimic the effects of estrogen and wreak havoc with your health.

-Most toiletries which are in use in nearly every home today contain toxic chemicals.
+Most toiletries which are in use in nearly every home today contain toxic chemicals and these chemicals can act as xeno-estrogens.
 These chemicals are used because they are cheap, and in turn this makes for bigger profits.
 The manufacturers of these products will know about the lethal concoctions they are putting together, but turn a blind eye to it.

-When these chemicals arrive at the cosmetics factories, they are contained in large containers, and on the containers will be warning labels, including the ‘skull and crossbones’, denoting that the contents are highly dangerous.
+When these chemicals arrive at the cosmetics factories, they are contained in large containers, and on the containers will be warning labels, including the ‘skull and crossbones’, denoting that the contents are highly dangerous and toxic.